ttalvitie/browservice/README.md

 ## Supported client browsers

-The following OS-browser-combinations have been tested to work (some with minor limitations, see the descriptions below the table).
+The following OS-browser-combinations have been confirmed to work (some with minor limitations, see the descriptions for the numbers below the table).

 | Operating system             | Browser                    | Limitations |
 | ---------------------------- | -------------------------- | ----------- |